 This immediate solution comes in the form of a ‘nutripacket.’

 These packets, a little bigger than the size of a protein bar, are filled with a peanut butter-like paste containing essential vitamins, healthy fats, and minerals that a child needs to grow.
 There are even different versions of these packets depending on how malnourished a child is and how old they are.

 A child consumes one nutripacket per day.
 Husen, three-years old, was one of the older children to receive nutripackets.
 His mother was given a box that would last Husen about a month, after which he would come back to the clinic for a checkup.

 Suluha lives in the Tana River Region of Kenya, where crops are able to grow in season.
 But when the floods came, Suluha’s harvest washed away and she was left with nothing.
 Kale, tomatoes, bananas, goats, and most of her home were gone.

-Her eyes fill with tears as she recounts returning home after the waters subsided.
+Her eyes filled with tears as she recounted returning home after the waters subsided.
 “The other part [of her land] that was left was full of silt, making it unsuitable for farming.
 Only a small portion was good for cultivation.”